Universe: Multiverse hypotheses

-It is possible to conceive of disconnected spacetimes, each existing but unable to interact with one another.
-An easily visualized metaphor of this concept is a group of separate soap bubbles, in which observers living on one soap bubble cannot interact with those on other soap bubbles, even in principle.
+Some speculative theories have proposed that our universe is but one of a set of disconnected universes, collectively denoted as the multiverse.
+An easily visualized metaphor of these concepts is a group of separate soap bubbles, in which observers living on one soap bubble cannot interact with those on other soap bubbles, even in principle.
 According to one common terminology, each "soap bubble" of spacetime is denoted as a universe, whereas humans' particular spacetime is denoted as the universe, just as humans call Earth's moon the Moon.
 The entire collection of these separate spacetimes is denoted as the multiverse.